 - 2 Facility availability represents the percentage of time in the period that the facility was available to generate power regardless of whether it was running, and therefore is reduced by planned and unplanned outages. - 3 The financial results by facility category, except for adjusted EBITDA, were prepared in accordance with GAAP.
 See Non-GAAP Financial Measures. - 4 The Genesee 1 and 2 Power Purchase Arrangement (PPA) expired on December 31, 2020 and as a result, commencing January 1, 2021, electricity from Genesee 1 and 2 is sold into the energy market on a merchant or non-contracted basis and presented within Alberta commercial facilities.
 Results for the comparative period reflect energy sold on a contracted basis for Genesee 1 and 2 within the Alberta commercial grouping. - 5 During the first quarter of 2021, management reviewed its facility groupings as a result of the change in classification of Genesee 1 and 2 as well as recent internal organizational changes.
 To best reflect how the Company operates, commencing January 1, 2021, the British Columbia and Alberta contracted facilities will be reported together as Western Canada contracted facilities with the Ontario contracted facilities in a separate grouping.
 Comparative figures have been reclassified to conform to the current period's presentation. - 6 York Energy is accounted for under the equity method.
 Capital Power's share of the facility's net income is included in income from joint venture on the Company's condensed interim consolidated statements of income.
 Capital Power's share of the facility's adjusted EBITDA is included in adjusted EBITDA above.
-The equivalent of Capital Power's share of the facility's revenue was \$7 million and \$15 million for three and six months ended June 30, 2021, respectively, compared with \$7 million and \$15 million for the three and six months ended June 30, 2020.
+The equivalent of Capital Power's share of the facility's revenue was \$8 million and \$23 million for the three and nine months ended September 30, 2021, respectively, compared with \$8 million and \$23 million for the three and nine months ended September 30, 2020.
 The facility's revenues are not included in the above results. - 7 The PPAs for the Southport and Roxboro facilities expired March 31, 2021, and the facilities also ceased operations.
-Decommissioning of the facilities commenced in the second quarter of 2021 and decommissioning costs are expected to be within the Company's established decommissioning provision. - 8 Cardinal Point Wind was commissioned on March 16, 2020. - 9 Buckthorn Wind was acquired on April 1, 2020. - 10 Corporate revenues were offset by interplant category eliminations.
+Decommissioning of the facilities commenced in the second quarter of 2021 and decommissioning costs are expected to be lower than the Company's established decommissioning provision. - 8 Cardinal Point Wind was commissioned on March 16, 2020. - 9 Buckthorn Wind was acquired on April 1, 2020. - 10 Corporate revenues were offset by interplant category eliminations.

-Adjusted EBITDA and revenues and other income by fuel type1 for the six months ended June 30
+Adjusted EBITDA and revenues and other income by fuel type1 for the nine months ended September 30

-1 Alberta commercial EBITDA and revenues and other income is allocated to fuel source based on generation.
-The periodover-period increases in percentages from natural gas / coal dual-fuel are largely driven by significantly higher Alberta power prices in 2021 as compared to 2020.
+1 Alberta commercial adjusted EBITDA and revenues and other income are allocated to fuel source based on generation.
+The period-over-period increases in percentages from natural gas / coal dual-fuel are largely driven by significantly higher Alberta power prices in 2021 as compared to 2020 as well as the acceleration of off-coal compensation recognition in 2021 as a result of the repowering of Genesee 1 and 2 announced in late 2020.